AdobeDocs/pass.en/help/authentication/throttling-mechanism.md

 ### Actual limits and endpoints

-Currently, the default limit allows a maximum of 1 request per second., with an initial burst of 3 requests (one-time allowance on the first interaction of the identified client, which should allow initialization to finish successfully).
+Currently, the default limit allows a maximum of 1 request per second, with an initial burst of 10 requests (one-time allowance on the first interaction of the identified client, which should allow initialization to finish successfully).
 This should not affect any regular business case across all our customers.

 The throttling mechanism will be enabled on the following endpoints: